mei-friend/mei-friend.github.io/_docs/basic.md

 ![navigation in the notation menu bar]({{ site.baseurl }}/assets/img/Basic_concepts/navigation_notation_panel.png "navigation in the notation menu bar")

 Using the navigation section in the notation menu bar you can flip through the pages of your rendered MEI-file or put in a page number that you want to jump to.
 Important to note is that the editor panel will follow the notation panel to the corresponding encoding part as long as this feature is enabled by the blue checkmark to the right.
-The downwards arrow to the left allows you to select a [section] (https://music-encoding.org/guidelines/v4/elements/section) {:target="_blank"} and jump directly to it.
+The downwards arrow to the left allows you to select a [section](https://music-encoding.org/guidelines/v4/elements/section) {:target="_blank"} and jump directly to it.
 Among other things sections are simply useful to segment a work semantically (like in this case for Beethovens "Sechs Variationen": "Tema, Var-I, Var-II ...").
 This arrow wont appear if you don't have any sections in your encoding!

-If you are working with larger files the speedmode option (in the notation menu bar) is essential.
+If you are working with larger files the [speedmode](_docs\largefiles.md) option (in the notation menu bar) is essential.
 In this mode only the current page is rendered instead of the whole file which reduces rendering times immensly.

-{% include alert.html type="info" title="Local storage" mei-friend remembers your most recent work and settings in your browser's local storage to persist them even if your browser is closed as long as you don't delete it automatically.%}
+{% include alert.html type="info" title="Local storage" %} mei-friend remembers your most recent work and settings in your browser's local storage to persist them even if your browser is closed as long as you don't delete it automatically

 ## Where next?